 Incident management information for funded organisations and NDIS providers, including details about the Client incident management system and reporting privacy breaches.

-From 15 January 2018, for department-funded organisations and registered Victorian NDIS providers of disability and psychosocial supports, the new client incident management system (CIMS) applies.
+From 15 January 2018, for department-funded organisations and registered Victorian NDIS providers of disability and psychosocial supports, the Client incident management system (CIMS) applies.

 The Client incident management system